TurtleSmoke/Project-Euler/mdbook_src/problems/problem_0001/solution2.md

-# Better solution
+# Three by three

-The [naive solution](solution1.md) is actually quite slow, at least it would be if the limit were greater than 1000.
+The [Naive solution](solution1.md) is actually quite slow, at least it would be if the limit was greater than 1000.
 Since only multiples of 3 and 5 are useful, iterating 3 by 3 and then 5 by 5 will be faster.
 We have to be careful with the multiples of 3 and 5 because they will be counted twice.
 So we have to subtract them from the result.